 OPEX acquired the OMATION Corporation in 1994.
 Originally based in Mountain View, California, OMATION has long been recognized for setting the industry standard in joggers, envelope verifiers, sorters, and envelope openers.

-OPEX is poised to celebrate its 40th anniversary in 2013.
-OPEX remains, as it has been since 1975, a privately-held company owned by the Stevens family.
-Al Stevens, the company founder, serves as Chairman of the Board of Directors.
+2015 marks the 40th anniversary of OPEX ownership by the Stevens’ family.
+Al Stevens, the company founder, now serves as Chairman of the Board of Directors.
 In April, 2011 David Stevens assumed the role of President and Chief Executive Officer, while Mark Stevens became the Chief Operations Officer.

 The 21st century has provided OPEX with fresh challenges, but the arrival of new technologies has allowed OPEX to significantly expand its product offerings and services to meet the demands of a changing marketplace.
 Thanks to several decades of financial stability and a strong aversion to long-term debt, OPEX is able to continue investing heavily in research and development.

-Stability, integrity and innovation – the unchanging hallmarks of OPEX Corporation that make the future brighter than ever.
+Stability, integrity and innovation – these are the unchanging hallmarks of OPEX Corporation that make its future brighter than ever.